aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Desktop Engineering/Guides/Install_Q_CLI_for_Windows/index.md

 • KB5064401 (Update)
 ```

-From WSL, any command that ends in .exe, executes in Windows, so Kiro can run PowerShell commands from bash using the syntax `powershell.exe "Get-HotFix" `

 #### Example 2: Check Windows Event Log:
 ```
 User> how do I query windows system event log for event ID 6009

 Kiro> You can query the Windows System Event Log for event ID 6009 from WSL using PowerShell.
 Here are several approaches:
 ## Using Get-WinEvent (recommended)
-bash
 powershell.exe -Command "Get-WinEvent -FilterHashtable @{LogName='System'; ID=6009}"

  ● I will run the following shell command: